 Casablanca Travel Guide

 "Why did you have to come to Casablanca?
 There are other places."
-Humphrey Bogart's plea to Ingrid Bergman in the classic film Casablanca will ring true for many tourists today.
+Humphrey Bogart's plea to Ingrid Bergman in the classic film Casablanca rings true for many tourists today.

-Whether it's fabled Marrakech two hours' south, fortified Fez to the north, or the enticing Sahara beyond the Atlas Mountains, Morocco has become enormously popular with tourists.
+Whether it's fabled Marrakech two hours' south, fortified Fez to the north, or the enticing Sahara beyond the Atlas Mountains, Morocco has become an enormously popular tourist destination.
 But Casablanca is a city where visitors seem keen to move on from as soon as possible.

 This might seem a shame, but it’s wonderful to have a city with such an intriguing history to yourself.
 Casa's old medina, the earliest part of the city, may lack the glamour of Marrakech's ancient souks, but the latter can feel like a theme park rather than an authentic North African city.
 Casablanca is the real deal.

 Beyond the medina lies the pleasant new town of cool arcades and palm-lined boulevards, built under the French protectorate a century ago.
 Its art deco architecture is amongst the finest found anywhere, especially around Place Mohammed V with its Grande Poste, iconic clock tower and the Palais de Justice.